In 2021, there will be significant changes to the Human Resources industry and the way organisations react to trends.

 The workplace has been completely re-written to suit that climate that was 2020.
 More people working from home, more people left unemployed, it all presented new challenges for professionals working in the human resources sector.

 Earning a human resources qualification opens a world of options.
 The investment will see a return for years to come as the world navigates its way through, and beyond, these new social and workplace challenges.

 College for Adult Learning’s HR Diploma has the AHRI stamp of approval

 A diploma qualification is incredibly beneficial for anyone seeking a career in Human Resources.
 Particularly given the challenges of 2020, undergoing a course that offers updated information is vital.
 In 2020, the College for Adult Learning received an AHRI accreditation for its Human Resources diploma course.
 The Australian Human Resources Institute (AHRI) offers this recognition as a reward for outstanding work by our course designers.
-CAL has always strived to provide a gold standard Diploma of Human Resources Management (BSB50618) that is well above the benchmark of other providers.
+CAL has always strived to provide a gold standard Diploma of Human Resource Management (BSB50320) that is well above the benchmark of other providers.

 Why you Should Study an AHRI-accredited HR Diploma

 AHRI is the peak industry body which represents more than 20,000 human resources professionals in Australia and around the world.
 Now, AHRI has given the College the ultimate stamp of approval for the Diploma of Human Resource Management (BSB50320).